IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

   we can only have one instance per type.
 Could we (a) provide two methods, one for each mode, or (b) dispense with the `SpendBudget` class altogether and pass an accounting function as a parameter to the machine?
-The latter would avoid overhead due to calling typeclass methods (see [CekProfiling.md](./CekProfiling.md), so might be better).
+The latter would avoid overhead due to calling typeclass methods (see [CekProfiling.md](./CekProfiling.md)), so might be better.
 * In `Restricting` mode, decrement the cost at every step and fail it if goes below zero.
 It's conceivable that it'd be cheaper to check whether an Integer is negative rather than compare two (possibly large) Integers.